Information

 to enhance the understanding of severe convective storms in Europe, both among ourselves and others

-to help establish and promote the European Severe Weather Database (ESWD) as a basis for severe weather research
+to promote and demonstrate the use of the European Severe Weather Database (ESWD) as a basis for severe weather research

 What does ESTOFEX forecast?

 ESTOFEX issues "Storm Forecasts" on a daily basis.
-These bulletins, that are accompanied by a map, address the threats posed by severe convective storms in Europe.
-The focus of the forecasts are the threats of hail, severe wind gusts and tornadoes that these storms pose.
-The forecasts additionally indicate where lightning or severe gusts (that need not be associated with convective storms) are expected to occur.
+These bulletins, accompanied by a map, address the threats posed by severe convective storms in Europe.
+The focus of the forecasts is the threat for hail, severe wind gusts, and tornadoes that these storms pose.
+Since May 1st 2009, the threat of excessive convective rainfall is included.
+Additionally, areas where lightning is expected are highlighted.

-To communicate the magnitude of the threat of hail, severe wind gusts and tornadoes, ESTOFEX uses four threat levels.
-These are issued based on the expected coverage of severe weather produced by severe and extremely severe convective storms.
+To communicate the magnitude of the threat of hail, severe wind gusts, tornadoes, and excessive precipitation, ESTOFEX uses threat levels.
+Threat levels are issued based on the estimated probability of severe weather resulting from convective storms.
+A storm is considered severe or extremely severe when it is accompanied by one or several phenomena that meet the criteria listed below.

-hail with a diameter of at least 2.0 cm, or
+hail with a diameter of at least 2.0 cm

-hail with a diameter of at least 5.0 cm, or
+hail with a diameter of at least 5.0 cm

 wind gusts with a speed of at least 33 m/s (about 119 km/h or 65 knots), or